Huttopia/doctrine/README.md

 ### Doctrine bugs

 Bugs who are fixed or not fixed by Doctrine, for some reasons :
-- [steevanb/doctrine-events](https://github.com/steevanb/doctrine-events) Fix a Doctrine UnitOfwork bug with extraUpdates, who are not removed when you add and remove your entity before calling flush()
+- [fixed by steevanb/doctrine-events](https://github.com/steevanb/doctrine-events) Fix a Doctrine UnitOfwork bug with extraUpdates, who are not removed when you add and remove your entity before calling flush()
 - [#6042 (not fixed)](https://github.com/doctrine/doctrine2/issues/6042) getId() lazy load entity if getId() is in trait : not fixed, just to remember why we don't use trait for getId()
 - [#6110 (fixed)](https://github.com/doctrine/doctrine2/pull/6110) Clear $this->collection even when empty, to reset keys
-- [#6509 (not fixed)](https://github.com/doctrine/doctrine2/issues/6509) PersistentCollection::clear() and removeElement() with orphanRemoval will remove tour entity, although you don't want
+- [#6509 (fixed here)](https://github.com/doctrine/doctrine2/issues/6509) PersistentCollection::clear() and removeElement() with orphanRemoval will remove tour entity, although you don't want

 ### Repositories as service